GauravBh1010tt/DL-text/README.md

 - Compute lexical and semantic hand-crafted features like words overlap, n-gram overlap, td-idf, count features, etc.  Most of these features are used in the following papers:
   - [External features for community question answering](http://maroo.cs.umass.edu/getpdf.php?id=1281).
   - [Voltron: A Hybrid System For Answer Validation Based On Lexical And Distance Features](http://alt.qcri.org/semeval2015/cdrom/pdf/SemEval043.pdf).
-- Implementation of deep models as described in the following papers:
+- Implementation of deep models as described in the following papers (for reproducible code refer to [DeepLearn-repo](https://github.com/GauravBh1010tt/DeepLearn)):
   - [WIKIQA: A Challenge Dataset for Open-Domain Question Answering](https://aclweb.org/anthology/D15-1237).
   - [Neural-based Approaches for Ranking in Community Question Answering](http://aclweb.org/anthology/S/S16/S16-1128.pdf)
 - Implementation of evaluation metrics such as MAP, MRR, AP@k, BM25 etc.